MatAtBread/nodent/README.md

 Changelog
 =========
+18Mar14: Add nodent.generateRequestHandler(path,regex,options).
+This returns a node request handler that is connect/express compatible that automatically parses a file-based nodent-syntax file into a standard, JS file suitable for use in a browser, complete with a source-map for easy debugging.

 12Mar14: Add prototype to allow error handlers to be chained.
 See "Chaining errors" below.

 10Feb14: Add convenience method body <<= http[s].getBody(url) - open, read and return a UTF-8 encoded response as a fully buffered string.